alanarvelo/DHackathon/README.md

 ---

+An image is worth a thousands words
+A demo is worth a thousand images
+Explanation
+Setup/Install

 To Remember:
   - On video demo, mention all the TO-DO/Nice-to-haves and explain how this can be generalized for any type of competition enforce expected prize